Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 It’s a dirty game.
 In this episode, I compare emotional grooming to child grooming to reveal the scary similarities.

-I want to make sure that you’re not being brainwashed into becoming a victim of emotional abuse, or manipulation, or coercion, or any of that stuff that we don’t want to be a victim to.
+I want to make sure that you’re not being brainwashed into becoming a victim of emotional abuse, manipulation, coercion, or any of that stuff that we don’t want to be a victim of.
 This episode is all about watching out for emotional predators.

-If a child predator wants to sexually abuse a child, then what they’ll do is put the child and their immediate family and friends through a “grooming process” which is basically preparing them for the abuse.
+I think of an emotional predator’s process as being similar to what a child sexual predator does to children.
+If a child sexual predator wants access to abuse a child, they’ll put the child and their immediate family and friends through a “grooming process,” preparing them for the abuse by slowly working their way into their lives.

 It’s probably not fair to compare these two things.
 But there are similarities that I want to point out.
 Because if you know what to look for, then you’ll know if you are being groomed or not for some sort of emotional predatory practice.
 I don’t want you to be sucked into some predator’s game where you get stuck in some type of relationship that you can’t get out of.